LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Review of the main ingredients

-The only known direct messenger from the reheating epoch would be gravitational waves (GWs), cf.~\cite{Caprini:2018mtu} and references therein.\footnote{Thermal emission of gravitons provides unavoidable GW background \cite{Ghiglieri:2015nfa} that can be used to probe $\Treh$ \cite{Ghiglieri:2020mhm,Ringwald:2020ist}. } However, it can be studied indirectly through the impact that the post-inflationary expansion history has on the redshifting of CMB perturbations \cite{Martin:2010kz,Adshead:2010mc,Easther:2011yq}.
-This has been used to impose constraints on the expansion history of the universe in a wide range of inflationary models,\footnote{ Examples include Starobinski inflation \cite{Cook:2015vqa}, $\alpha$-attractor inflation \cite{Ueno:2016dim,Nozari:2017rta,DiMarco:2017zek,Drewes:2017fmn,Maity:2018dgy,Rashidi:2018ois,German:2020cbw,Mishra:2021wkm,Ellis:2021kad}, power law \cite{Cai:2015soa,DiMarco:2018bnw,Maity:2018qhi,Maity:2019ltu,Antusch:2020iyq} and polynomial potentials \cite{Dai:2014jja,Cook:2015vqa,Domcke:2015iaa,Dalianis:2016wpu}, natural inflation \cite{Munoz:2014eqa,Cook:2015vqa,Wu:2018vuj,Stein:2021uge}, Higgs inflation \cite{Gong:2015qha,Cook:2015vqa,Cai:2015soa}, curvaton models \cite{Hardwick:2016whe}, inflection point inflation \cite{Choi:2016eif}, hilltop type inflation \cite{Cook:2015vqa,Cai:2015soa}, axion inflation \cite{Cai:2015soa,Takahashi:2019qmh}, fiber inflation \cite{Cabella:2017zsa}, tachyon inflation \cite{Nautiyal:2018lyq}, K\"ahler moduli inflation \cite{Kabir:2016kdh,Bhattacharya:2017ysa}, and other SUSY models \cite{Cai:2015soa,Dalianis:2018afb}. } in particular on the duration of the reheating epoch, which are commonly translated into bounds on the reheating temperature $\Treh$ defined in~\eqref{TR}.
+The only known direct messenger from the reheating epoch would be gravitational waves (GWs), cf.~\cite{Caprini:2018mtu} and references therein.\footnote{Thermal emission of gravitons provides unavoidable GW background \cite{Ghiglieri:2015nfa} that can in principle be used to probe $\Treh$ \cite{Ghiglieri:2020mhm,Ringwald:2020ist}, though this is very challenging in practice \cite{Drewes:2023oxg}. } However, it can be studied indirectly through the impact that the post-inflationary expansion history has on the redshifting of CMB perturbations \cite{Martin:2010kz,Adshead:2010mc,Easther:2011yq}.
+This has been used to impose constraints on the expansion history of the universe in a wide range of inflationary models,\footnote{ Examples include Starobinski inflation \cite{Cook:2015vqa}, $\alpha$-attractor inflation \cite{Ueno:2016dim,Nozari:2017rta,DiMarco:2017zek,Drewes:2017fmn,Maity:2018dgy,Rashidi:2018ois,German:2020cbw,Mishra:2021wkm,Ellis:2021kad}, power law \cite{Cai:2015soa,DiMarco:2018bnw,Maity:2018qhi,Maity:2019ltu,Antusch:2020iyq} and polynomial potentials \cite{Dai:2014jja,Cook:2015vqa,Domcke:2015iaa,Dalianis:2016wpu}, natural inflation \cite{Munoz:2014eqa,Cook:2015vqa,Wu:2018vuj,Stein:2021uge}, Higgs inflation \cite{Gong:2015qha,Cook:2015vqa,Cai:2015soa}, curvaton models \cite{Hardwick:2016whe}, inflection point inflation \cite{Choi:2016eif}, hilltop type inflation \cite{Cook:2015vqa,Cai:2015soa}, axion inflation \cite{Cai:2015soa,Takahashi:2019qmh} (also in the context of the SMASH model \cite{Ballesteros:2016xej,Ballesteros:2016euj,Ringwald:2022xif}), fiber inflation \cite{Cabella:2017zsa}, tachyon inflation \cite{Nautiyal:2018lyq}, K\"ahler moduli inflation \cite{Kabir:2016kdh,Bhattacharya:2017ysa}, and other SUSY models \cite{Cai:2015soa,Dalianis:2018afb}. } in particular on the duration of the reheating epoch, which are commonly translated into bounds on the reheating temperature $\Treh$ defined in~\eqref{TR}.
 It has further been pointed out that these constraints can be translated into bounds of microphysical parameters \cite{Drewes:2015coa} if certain conditions are fulfilled \cite{Drewes:2019rxn}.
 This possibility has primarily been studied in the context of $\alpha$-attractor models \cite{Ueno:2016dim,Drewes:2017fmn,Ellis:2021kad,Drewes:2022nhu}.
 In the present work we go beyond the existing literature in two ways.
-Firstly, we for the first time use fully fleshed MCMC forecasts to estimate the sensitivity of LiteBIRD and CMB-S4 to $\Treh$ in all three classes of models under consideration.
+Firstly, we for the first time use fully fleshed MCMC forecasts to estimate the foreground-free sensitivity of LiteBIRD and CMB-S4 to $\Treh$ in all three classes of models under consideration.
 Secondly, we use those forecasts to critically assess claims in the previous literature regarding the possibility to constrain microphysical parameters with these experiments.